All Episodes

 Clinton wouldn't make those hard decisions.

-I'm not gonna do stupid stuff.
+I'm not going to do stupid stuff.

 And as we see, man, he's doing a lot of stupid stuff.